millicast/streaming-sdk-react-native-getting-started/README.md

 s.dependency          'JitsiWebRTC', '~> 111.0.0'
 ```

-Because we are using a local dependency of WebRTC that supports tvOS.
+Due we are using a local dependency of WebRTC that supports tvOS.

 ## Compatibility/Requirements